natural-intelligence-lab/natural-intelligence-lab.github.io/_pages/join.md

 _Interested in working in the Natural Intelligence Lab?_
 _please contact Hansem Sohn, [my first name].[my last name] [at] gmail.com with your CV!_

+## Open positions
+Natural Intelligence Laboratory (https://natural-intelligence-lab.github.io/) has open positions for postdoctoral researchers and graduate students.
+Led by Hansem Sohn (https://hansem.github.io), the lab investigates how biological neural networks perform computation and generate intelligent behaviors.
+Specifically, we have two research projects :

+Neural population dynamics of relational inference
+How does the brain make inferences based on relations between objects?
+To tackle this question, we have collected electrophysiology data from the posterior parietal cortex while animals performed a visual search task based on object relations.
+The prospective postdoc/student is expected to analyze the data to study how the cortical population dynamics unfold during the relational inference.
+The data was collected using high-density linear probes (up to two Neuropixels) and will also provide a unique opportunity to study the role of cortical laminar structures.
+Ideal candidates will have a strong background in analysis of electrophysiology data, advanced statistical methods, and neural network modeling but opportunities to learn these will be provided.
+This will be a collaboration with Dr. Mehrdad Jazayeri at MIT.

+Cortical processing of domain-general numerical information In this project, we will tackle the following questions.
+- How does the brain represent ecologically relevant numerical information (e.g., number of apples) and perform computations based on those representations in a compositional manner?
+- Is there a neural circuit dedicated to numerical information processing, and is it common across different modalities of quantities such as number, time, and space?
+- What is the role of the prefrontal and posterior parietal cortex in processing numerical information?
+Are they rather independent modules or parts of a big recurrent network?
+- Do humans and non-human primates share similar neural mechanisms for magnitude processing?

+We will use multiple approaches including careful design of behavioral tasks, computational modeling with Bayesian theory and artificial neural networks, large-scale electrophysiology, and state-of-the-art fMRI for both humans and non-human primates.
+Ideal candidates have extensive experience in more than one of the approaches but the lab will provide opportunities to learn new techniques.

+Research topics are not limited to the above-mentioned projects and open to new proposals.
+Competitive salary or stipend (together with the tuition for graduate students) will be provided.

+The lab is supported by Institute for Basic Science (IBS), Center for Neuroscience Imaging Research (CNIR), which houses multi-species animal facilities, multiple MRI scanners (3T, 7T), and cutting-edge neurophysiology systems.
+We offer a highly open, interactive, and collaborative research environment to promote innovative science.
+Sungkyunkwan university is a top-tier higher education in South Korea, located near its vibrant capital, Seoul (30 minutes drive).

+If you are interested in working in the lab, please send a cover letter (stating why you are interested) and your CV/resume to hansem [at] g.skku.edu.
+The lab is committed to promote diversity and an inclusive environment.
+We value passion, strong work ethic (get things done!), scientific rigor and integrity, creativity (think outside the box!), and independence.

 ## Location
 <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d406290.9118283268!2d126.975539!3d37.291632!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x357b42b7d58a24f7%3A0x9e67796ab3b20680!2sN%20Center%2C%20Sungkyunkwan%20University!5e0!3m2!1sen!2skr!4v1678148159471!5m2!1sen!2skr" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>